 The Good and the Beautiful has published a handwriting series for students in pre-kindergarten through seventh grade.
 It teaches traditional forms of printing and cursive, with the transition to cursive taught in Handwriting: Level 3.
 The content is uplifting and positive, and it includes Christian content of a generic nature.

-Except for Handwriting: Level 6 and Level 7, which are printed in black and white, the books are printed in two colors.
-Level 3 and Level 4 add colorful dots that are used to teach letter formation.
+Except for Handwriting: Level 3 and Level 4, the books are printed in black and white with one color.
+Level 3 and Level 4, printed in full color, add a seven-color dot system to teach letter formation.
 All books are available as printed books and PDFs.

 As you would expect, these handwriting books teach the forms of the letters and provide space for tracing and copying.
 The fonts and line spaces gradually decrease in size.

 Each book in the series has 100 pages, so there are three or four pages per week to complete.
 That might sound like a lot of handwriting practice, but these books range wider than most handwriting books.
 Copywork is an important feature, and the copywork material includes poetry, Scripture verses, grammar rules, spelling rules, and adages such as “Never give up” and “Be kind always” (Level 5, p.
 33).
 Pages sometimes have puzzles, drawing activities, and occasional evaluation forms.
 Once in a while, students are reminded about the basics such as on page 84 in Level 4 where it says,

 Practice fully closing letters “g,” “a,” and “p” by copying the words below in print.
 After you write each word, check to see if the letters “g,” “a,” and “p” are fully closed.

 Doodles & Pre-Writing for Littles, the pre-kindergarten level, prepares students for writing by helping them develop dexterity and control as they trace and fill in all sorts of lines and forms.
 The shapes of capital letters are introduced, but children are not expected to write the letters at this stage.